bullmoose20/MK-Docs/docs/kometa/install/local.md

 ### Installing requirements

-Plex-Meta-Manager, like every other Python script, depends on support libraries that manage things like connections to Plex, or getting things from the internet, or writing files and so on.
+Kometa, like every other Python script, depends on support libraries that manage things like connections to Plex, or getting things from the internet, or writing files and so on.

 These support libraries are called “requirements”, and they are defined in that file called `requirements.txt`.
 To install them, type the following command [type this into your terminal]: